direnv/direnv/README.md

 .envrc is not allowed

 # The security mechanism didn't allow to load the .envrc.
 Since we trust it,
-# let's allow it's execution.
+# let's allow its execution.
 $ direnv allow .
 direnv: reloading
 direnv: loading .envrc